Punta Arenas, Peru: History

 The 1980s economic crisis during Alan García's first government widened inequalities and caused resentment from low-income residents of Talara who saw Punta Arenas and its inhabitants as beneficiaries of special privileges.
 For example, during the 1983 floods caused by El Niño, while the population of the city struggled to find food at excessive prices, Petroperú chartered airplane flights to ship food supplies (including fresh meat and poultry) for its supervisors and their families.
 Other benefits included transportation, free education, school materials, water, electricity and gas, which were attractive for anyone who accepted to relocate in a now-isolated area of the country.

 Towards the end of the 20th century, Punta Arenas became slowly uninhabited due to the decline of Petroperú.
 Talara refinery faced problems due to declining production and investments and falling oil prices.
-Some state assets were to be privitized under President Alberto Fujimori's CEPRI commission.
+Some state assets were to be privatized under President Alberto Fujimori's CEPRI commission.
 This included the residences at Punta Arena, which as of 1999 were rented to other companies.
 However, the privatization did not go ahead.
 As an attempt to keep Punta Arenas alive, the houses were unsuccessfully offered for sale or rent to private third parties.
-Many of the houses became derelict and were demolished.
+Houses in blocks W and X (those closest to the main entrance) were sold to former Petroperu electric power division workers in 2003.
+Many of the houses in the outskirts became derelict and were demolished, particularly, blocks O, Y and Z (surrounded by the refinery and the seaside), which were vanished to make ground for the refinery expansion in 2010, and blocks T, U, V and CH, which were replaced in 2014 by a new compound built by Técnicas Reunidas, contractor responsible for the modernisation project, to accommodate their own staff.
 Only the houses that surround the club and the school remain.